Being data-driven isn’t something you can just proclaim. It’s something you have to work towards and maintain.

 What is your approach to privacy and security?

 Of course, everything has to comply with GDPR.
 Data is secure and our stance is obviously “privacy first”.
 Access to data is controlled and secure; for example, a customer’s bank details are inaccessible and highly protected.
 As we look to innovate further, particularly with biometric payment, this means thinking hard about the security aspects of this type of payment and conforming to PSD2.

 I think that leaves us three more cornerstones to discuss?

 Exactly!
 And they aren’t insignificant.
 Data also helps with pricing, supply, and logistics – particularly in terms of forecasts.
 Our algorithm can predict order quantities on the basis of data related to current and future campaigns, seasonality, and new products, for example.
 There is obviously a limit.
 We can’t predict everything, including external factors.
 We’ve especially seen this with the health crisis this year.
 It is, and will always be, necessary to make human adjustments.

-Lastly, our sixth cornerstone is analysis.
+Lastly, our sixth cornerstone is benchmarking analysis reports.
 Is my strategy working?
 How is conversion changing?